Whatsapp Icon

 Selenium

-Selenium is a mineral that plays a role in DNA repair and the body's defense against oxidative damage.
+Selenium is a mineral that plays a role in DNA repair and the body's defence against oxidative damage.
 Some research suggests that selenium supplementation might have protective effects against certain types of cancers, including melanoma, although results are mixed.

 While these supplements may offer potential benefits, they are not a substitute for conventional melanoma treatments.
 Always consult your healthcare provider or a qualified nutritionist before adding any supplements to your regimen, to ensure they are appropriate for your specific health situation and do not interfere with your treatments.